Anne Dybka: Early life

 Dybka was married at age 19 to her first husband Henry James Thompson (known as Peter).
 Her first marriage bore four children, whose names are Sarah, Gill, Michael and Tony.
 It was with her first husband and four children that Dybka migrated to Australia in 1956.
 Whilst in Australia, Dybka undertook studies at the National Gallery of Victoria Art School, and also studied under George Bell in Melbourne.

 Dybka's second marriage was to Rudolf Dybka, who was an Austrian ceramic artist, who had migrated to Australia through the Australian Austrian Assisted Passage Scheme.
 Rudolf and Anne Dybka worked together in studios across Parramatta throughout the 1960s and 70s.
-In 1968, as a married couple, Rudolf and Anne established a pottery studio in their backyard in Rydalmere in NSW.
+In 1968, as a married couple, Rudolf and Anne established a pottery studio in their backyard in Rydalmere in Sydney.

-Dybka's third partner was Eddy Mills, who was an engraver from the East-End of London.
+Dybka's third partner was Eddy Mills, who was an engraver from the East End of London.
 Their partnership lasted more than 25 years when she died in 2007.

 Glasswork

 Training undertaken

 Dybka undertook a range of training in London and furthered this after her migration to Australia.
 From 1938 to 1944, Dybka undertook training in Painting and Drawing with Martin Bloch in London, UK.
 Following the completion of this training, she studied graphic arts at London Polytechnic, London, UK from 1948 to 1949.
-After migrating to Australia, Dybka continued her training and studied at the George Bell School in Melbourne Victoria in the late 1950s.
+After migrating to Australia, Dybka continued her training and studied at the George Bell School in Melbourne in the late 1950s.